Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 Benefit: The RD is a consumer-friendly financial choice due to its flexible duration.
 Customers can choose to deposit money in an RD for a period ranging from six months to a maximum of ten years, earning interest on the deposited balance.
 Before the tenure expires, RD accounts may be closed without losing the interest accrued.

-6. Types of Bank Accounts - Fixed Deposit (FD) Accounts
+6. Fixed Deposit (FD) Accounts

 These accounts are created so that deposits can receive interest for a certain amount of time until maturity.
 Among the safest financial tools for saving and earning interest on unused funds are fixed deposits.